zazen000/ubEnigma.py/README.md

 # ubEnigma.py
 - ubEnigma.py - a Crypto module for hiding secret API keys and more
-- @author: Al Shweigart with very little added by ZennDogg
+- @author: Al Sweigart with very little added by ZennDogg
   - from “Hacking Secret Ciphers with Python” by Al Sweigart
   - Affine Cipher chapter starting on page 213